davide-marino00/PBI_DOCS/refac.md

 			    MAX(vw_Timesheet[HoursPerWeek])
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the total contracted hours for employees based on their weekly hours.
+- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate the total contracted hours for employees based on their weekly hours.
 Here’s a breakdown of what it does in simple business terms:

 1. **SUMX Function**: This function is used to perform a calculation over a table and then sum the results.
-In this case, it will iterate through a list of employees.
+In this case, it will sum up values for each employee.

 2. **VALUES Function**: This function retrieves a unique list of employee names from the `vw_Timesheet` table.
 Essentially, it creates a list of all the employees who have timesheet entries.

 3. **MAX Function**: For each employee in the unique list, the `MAX` function looks at the `HoursPerWeek` column in the `vw_Timesheet` table.
 It finds the maximum number of hours that each employee is contracted to work in a week.

-4. **Putting it Together**: The `SUMX` function then takes the maximum hours per week for each employee and adds them up.
+4. **Putting It All Together**: The `SUMX` function then takes the maximum hours per week for each employee (as determined by the `MAX` function) and adds them all together.

 ### What It Achieves:
-The overall result of this DAX measure is the total number of contracted hours for all employees, based on the highest weekly hours recorded for each employee.
-This means if an employee has different entries for hours worked in various weeks, it will only count the maximum hours they are contracted for, ensuring that the measure reflects the total contracted hours rather than the total hours worked.
+The overall result of this DAX expression is the total number of contracted hours for all employees.
+It effectively sums up the highest weekly hours that each employee is contracted to work, giving you a comprehensive view of total contracted hours across the organization.

-In summary, this measure helps businesses understand the total contracted hours across all employees, which can be useful for resource planning, budgeting, and workforce management.
+In summary, this measure helps businesses understand their total workforce capacity in terms of hours, which can be useful for planning, budgeting, and resource allocation.

 **`TotalHoursDeltaComplete`**